EddyVerbruggen/VideoCapturePlus-PhoneGap-Plugin/README.md

         frontcamera: frontcamera, // set to true to override the default backfacing camera setting
         // you'll want to sniff the useragent/device and pass the best overlay based on that.. assuming iphone here
         portraitOverlay: 'www/img/cameraoverlays/overlay-iPhone-portrait.png', // put the png in your www folder
-        landscapeOverlay: 'www/img/cameraoverlays/overlay-iPhone-landscape.png' // not passing an overlay means no image is shown for the landscape orientation
+        landscapeOverlay: 'www/img/cameraoverlays/overlay-iPhone-landscape.png', // not passing an overlay means no image is shown for the landscape orientation
-      }
+        overlayText: 'Please rotate to landscape for the best result' // iOS only }
   );
 ```